igorbiki/filefield_sources_assetbank/README.txt

 ---------------------------
-FileField Sources Assetbank
+FileField Sources Asset Bank
 ---------------------------

 Description
 ---------------------------
-FileField Sources Assetbank is a module that extends FileField Sources module to allow Assetbank image integration in Drupal.
-Make sure to enable the module and to configure image filed to use Assetbank integration.
+FileField Sources Asset Bank is a module that extends FileField Sources module to allow Asset Bank image integration in Drupal.
+Make sure to enable the module and to configure image filed to use Asset Bank integration.

 Requirements
 ---------------------------